 Advocates recently submitted two letters – signed by dozens of organizations and environmental justice, civil rights, and constitutional law experts – that highlight the importance and urgency of this legislation.
 You can also help support these bills by contacting your elected officials in support of H.4264, S.464, and S.453.

 This blog is one in a series about environmental justice in Massachusetts, and the critical work being done in the legislature to address it.
+It was originally published on June 29, 2020.
 Read the entire series here.

 María Belén Power is the Associate Executive Director of GreenRoots, a community-based and resident-led environmental justice organization working in Chelsea and East Boston, Massachusetts.